Table of Contents[Hide][Show]

 Exceptions to this include shrimp broth or lobster stock which involves using the shells of seafood rather than bones, and bonito broth, which uses dried, fermented, and smoked skipjack tuna.
 Broth from bouillon cubes whether homemade or commercial is also not allowed.

 Otherwise, use the optimal bone broth that fits your budget and local availability for quality bones.
 This includes pork broth, basic chicken or beef broth, turkey broth, fishhead broth, duck broth, and even rabbit stock!
 In addition, barbecue bone broth is permitted, which adds an enjoyable smoky flavor to the diet.

-Can you Buy Broth for the 21 Day Bone Broth Diet?
+Can you Buy Broth for the 21 Day Plan?

 Another possible option is if you have a health food store deli locally that makes authentic bone broth.
 I am lucky to have one near me.
 The photo below shows the wonderful bubbling pot of chicken broth that is available most days.
 It gels beautifully when refrigerated too, so they are making it just like you would at home with no watering down.